-- In a criminal jury trial in Houston, Mr. Spears and partner Christopher Dysard represented an investment banker charged with fraud for his involvement in a complex financial transaction entered into between Merrill Lynch and Enron shortly before Enron’s demise.
+- In a criminal jury trial in Houston, Mr. Spears represented an investment banker charged with fraud for his involvement in a complex financial transaction entered into between Merrill Lynch and Enron shortly before Enron’s demise, which was called at the time the “Nigerian barge case.”
 Following trial, the indictment against the firm’s client was thrown out on the ground that there was insufficient evidence to support a conviction.

-- In a criminal jury trial in Dallas, Mr. Spears represented a corporate lawyer from a large New York City law firm who was charged with money laundering based on his handling of escrow funds from a client who was subsequently charged with fraud.
+- In a criminal jury trial in Dallas, Mr. Spears represented a corporate lawyer from a large New York City law firm who was charged with money laundering based on his handling of escrow funds from a client who was subsequently charged with running a Ponzi scheme.
 The jury found the firm’s client not guilty on all the charges against him.

 - In a criminal jury trial in New York County Supreme Court, Mr. Spears represented a graduate student from the Columbia School of Social Work who was charged with multiple felonies for fleeing in her car from two undercover police officers who sought to detain her without identifying themselves as police officers.
 The firm’s client was found not guilty on all of the charges against her.

 In addition to defending clients who have been indicted, Mr. Spears has been very successful at persuading prosecutors not to bring criminal charges against other clients.
-In particular, in recent years Mr. Spears has represented many residents of European, Asian, and Middle Eastern countries who came under criminal investigation in the U.S. in connection with business activities in which those clients engaged abroad that had effects in the U.S., and in those representations Mr. Spears successfully argued that no criminal charges should be brought against the firm’s clients.
+In particular, in recent years Mr. Spears has represented many residents of European, Asian, and Middle Eastern countries who came under criminal investigation in the U.S. in connection with conduct those clients engaged in abroad that had effects in the U.S., and in those representations Mr. Spears successfully argued that no criminal charges should be brought against the firm’s clients.

 Mr. Spears has represented scores of individuals and entities in investigations before, and proceedings by, the SEC, the NYSE, the NASD, FINRA, the New York State Department of Banking, the New York State Department of Insurance, the U.S. Treasury, and the Federal Reserve Bank.
 While many of these representations have resulted in no charges being filed against the firm’s clients, Mr. Spears has also tried numerous cases against the SEC in federal and administrative courts and against FINRA before its own hearing panels.

 - Mr. Spears represented an executive from a large investment bank against charges by FINRA alleging wrongdoing in the purchase and sale of auction-rate securities for corporate cash management clients.
-Following a two-week trial in February 2012, the FINRA Hearing Officer overseeing the case issued a lengthy decision rejecting all of FINRA’s charges and exonerating the firm’s client of all charges against him.
-Dep’t of Enforcement v.
-Morrison, FINRA Disc.
-Proceeding 2008013863702 (2012).
-A published article by Mr. Spears discussed important legal and policy issues raised in that proceeding.
-See David Spears & Mónica Folch, “A Bad Enforcement Policy at FINRA,” New York Law Journal (Nov.
-14, 2012).
+Following a two-week trial, the FINRA Hearing Officer overseeing the case issued a lengthy decision rejecting all of FINRA’s charges and exonerating the firm’s client of all charges against him.

-Mr. Spears is a member of the Criminal Justice Section of the American Bar Association, the New York Council of Defense Lawyers, and the Association of the Bar of the City of New York.
-Mr. Spears also serves on the Board of Directors of the Women’s Refugee Commission, and the firm has undertaken significant pro bono representations at the request of the WRC.
+Mr. Spears is a member of the Criminal Justice Section of the American Bar Association, the New York Council of Defense Lawyers,the National Association of Criminal Defense Lawyers, and the Association of the Bar of the City of New York.

-• J.D., Columbia University School of Law, 1977; Board of Editors, Columbia Law Review
+• J.D., Columbia University School of Law; Board of Editors, Columbia Law Review

 • New York